thc2125/uRobo/README.txt

 IMPORTANT NOTES:
 1. uRobo should be run from the uRobo root directory
 2. The python3 package requirements may themselves have binary or os-level package requirements.
-Running 'pip3 install -r requirements.txt' should indicate which if any binary packages are missing.
+Running 'pip3 install -r requirements.txt --user' should indicate which if any binary packages are missing.

 PREREQUISITES: